In today’s post, I’m sharing the top 3 money lessons from my mother.

 - Lesson 2: Saving for your future self

-- Lesson 3: Being Financially savvy
+- Lesson 3: Being Financially Savvy

 Money Lesson 1: Support Yourself Financially